ancuong1610/NLP-Project/README.md

    - Trains a **Logistic Regression** model to classify texts as **academic** or **non-academic**.

 4. **Highlighting Issues**:
-   - Detects and highlights filler words like *"like"*, *"you know"*, and *"kinda"* in non-academic text.
+   - Detects and highlights filler words like *"halt"*, *"irgendwie"*, and *"naja"* in non-academic text.

 5. **Evaluation**:
    - Outputs model accuracy and highlights issues in example texts.